profsmith89/ctps/_sources/chap09.md

 ## Computational complexity

 This way of thinking gets away from the specifics of our machine's hardware, the choices different designers make in creating a programming language, the performance of the interpreter and runtime system that help run our scripts, and lots of other small details that affect wall-clock runtimes but aren't inherent in the performance of one algorithm versus another.
 Instead, this way of thinking focuses on a few characteristics of the input and how they influence the gross behavior of the algorithm.
-This is all a long way of saying some things matter much more than others, and all we really care about is that:

-1. large inputs will take more time to process than small ones; and
+This is all a long way of saying some things matter much more than others, and all we really care about here is that large inputs will take more time to process than small ones.
-2. complex inputs will take more time to process than simple ones.

 We saw this in the rough analysis of our two string-match algorithms.
 In particular, we found that the runtimes of the two algorithms were proportional to the sizes of their inputs, i.e., `m` and `n`.
 And the magnitude of these numbers directly changed the running time of each algorithm through its looping structure.

 If you continue in computer science, you'll soon learn that this type of work is the domain of theorists interested in questions of *computational complexity*.
 These individuals ask how efficiently, in terms of time and space, an algorithm can compute a solution.
 They're interested in finding a collection of expressions (or technically *functions*), as we did just a moment ago, that do a good job of describing the behavior of an algorithm as its input grows in size and complexity.
 For example, these functions might bound an algorithm's running time from *above* (i.e., in the *worst case*, the algorithm's running time won't grow faster than a particular function) and from *below* (i.e., in the *best case*, the algorithm's running time won't grow slower than another, possibly the same, function).